littlebego/NinjaOne/README.md

 # NinjaOne
 This is a series of helper functions I've written for interacting with the NinjaOne API.
 I made this to be used on an in-house server to automate certain documentation tasks.

 Note: This is only for use on a single, in-house server to run scripts that talk to the API.
-I use it to automate global knowledgebase articles, WYSIWYG fields, etc.
-      It's also pretty barebones, for example, I don't have support for anything other than the US instance.
+I use it to automate global knowledgebase articles, WYSIWYG fields, etc. It's also pretty barebones: for example, I don't have support for anything other than the US instance.
 I'm more or less documenting this for my own use.

 Here are some basic instructions on how to use it: